hdShang/arxiv-daily/docs/cs-CV/2025-11-16/papers/251112675v1-appreciate-the-view-a-task-aware-evaluation-framework-for-novel-view.md

 ---
 layout: default
-title: Appreciate the View: A Task-Aware Evaluation Framework for Novel View Synthesis
+title: "Appreciate the View: A Task-Aware Evaluation Framework for Novel View Synthesis"
 ---

 # Appreciate the View: A Task-Aware Evaluation Framework for Novel View Synthesis